Frequently Asked Questions

 What if I just want to learn more about my forest?

+We are happy to consult with forest landowners large and small to give them a better sense of their forest and what they can do to have a positive impact on it.
 A forest stewardship plan is a comprehensive way to learn about your forest, maps your forest, and provides a strategy to improve all its values.
-We are also happy to consult with forest landowners large and small to give them a better sense of their forest and what they can do to have a positive impact on it.
-We can address whatever specific questions a landowner has or just provide a basic ecological assessment of the forest.
+We can also address whatever specific questions a landowner has or just provide a basic ecological assessment of the forest.

 I have a plan now, but don’t know where to start?